KarnikaSoni/BrainTumor_Detection/README.md

 ![Screenshot (125)](https://user-images.githubusercontent.com/70371572/131230302-f295112d-d4bc-4477-b9be-5c29be8fb100.png)

 As we can see the predicted masks for tumour is very close to the actual tumour location.
 Therefore this model was successful in detecting and predicting tumours in brain.
+Note: This project was with help of online Udemy course.